noi-techpark/it.bz.opendatahub.sparql/README.md

 * Unzip it to a directory, called `$ONTOP_DIR`.
 * Download the Postgres JDBC driver (https://jdbc.postgresql.org/download/postgresql-42.2.8.jar) to `$ONTOP_DIR/jdbc`

-4. Change the credential of database
+4. Change the credentials of the database

 * Modify the file [vkg/odh.properties](vkg/odh.properties) accordingly